mostafavilabuw/SAGEnet/README.md

 mamba activate SAGEnet
 ```

 Mamba is a faster implementation of the conda package manager.
 If you don't already have mamba installed, you can install it using conda (https://anaconda.org/conda-forge/mamba) or use conda instead.
+With mamba, creating this environment should take <15 min.

 Then, install the `SAGEnet` editable package:
 ```bash